sveawebpay/svea-webpay-episerver-checkout/FoundationReadMe.md

                 Currencies = new Currency[] { CurrencyService.Value.GetCurrentCurrency() }
             };
 ```

+#### Update price when changing quantity on checkout
+When changing quantity on a line item, price in Svea window isn't updated.
+That's because the cart isn't saved before inializing the payment.
+To solve this, add `orderRepository.Save(CartWithValidationIssues.Cart);` directly after `_cartService.ChangeQuantity()` has been called.
+In `Foundation.Features.Checkout.CheckoutController.cs` and the method `ChangeCartItem`

 ## Changes in web.config
 To solve the error found in console: